-Buying the best camping stove Australia has can be a tricky task, as there is a range of factors to consider.
-I mean how many burners do you need, and what about BTU’s?
-Are you limited on space and so need to consider the weight and size of the outdoor stove too?
-These are just a few of the things to consider when it comes to buying the best portable stove.
+Buying the best camping stove Australia has can be tricky, as there are many factors to consider.
+You’ll need to think about how many burners you need, and do you even know what BTUs are?
+Other considerations may be how much space you have in your vehicle – so you may be limited by the weight or size of your outdoor stove.
+These are just a few things to consider when buying the best portable stove.

-I like to consider myself a bit of a chef and so take my cooking very seriously, even when it comes to cooking on a camping trip.
-I actually use both a portable gas stove and a BBQ on our camping trips.
-It did, however, take me a bit of research before buying each and I have to say after years of use I’m incredibly happy with my camp cooking equipment.
+My partner considers himself a bit of a chef and, even when camping, takes his cooking very seriously.
+He actually takes both a portable gas stove and a BBQ on our camping trips.
+However, it took him a bit of research before buying each of these items, and after a few years of use, he appears to be very happy with his camp cooking equipment.

-However if you’re just starting to look for the best portable camping stove for your camping trips, then this will be a great guide for you.
-In this camping burner guide, I’ll take you through all the different features you need to consider to purchase the right type for your camping needs.
-I’ll also look at some of the top rated camp stoves currently available in Australia and compare their features closely so you might even find just what you’re after in this guide.
+However, if you’re just starting to look for the best portable camping stove for your camping trips, then this will be a great guide for you.
+This camping burner guide will take you through all the different features you need to consider to purchase the best camp cooker for your camping needs.
+It will also look at some of the top rated camp stoves in Australia and compare their features closely, so you might even find just what you’re after in this guide.

 So let’s get into it and find you one of the best camping stoves for sale!